 We now present a bounded-space algorithm that implements the specification in Figure~\ref{fig:multi-sync-properties} under partial synchrony for $d=2\delta$.
 Our implementation reuses algorithmic techniques from a consensus synchronizer of Bravo et al.~\cite{bftlive}.
 However, it supports a more general abstraction, and thus requires a more intricate correctness proof and latency analysis (\S\ref{sec:sync-bounds}).

 When a process calls $\padvance$ (line~\ref{line:timer-exp1}), the synchronizer does not immediately move to the next view $v'$, but disseminates a $\WISH(v')$ message announcing its intention.
 A process enters a new view once it accumulates a sufficient number of $\WISH$ messages supporting this.
 A naive synchronizer design could follow Bracha broadcast~\cite{random-bracha}: enter a view $v'$ upon receiving $2f+1$ $\WISH(v')$ messages, and echo $\WISH(v')$ upon receiving $f+1$ copies thereof; the latter is needed to combat equivocation by Byzantine processes.
 However, in this case the process would have to track all newly proposed views for which $< 2f+1$ $\WISH$es have been received.
 Since messages sent before $\GST$ can be lost or delayed, this would require unbounded space.
-To reduce the space complexity, in our algorithm a process only remembers the highest view received from each process, kept in an array $\lastViews : \{1,\ldots, n\} \rightarrow \View \cup \{0\}$ (line~\ref{line:update-maxviews}).
-This array is then used to compute variables $\view$ and $\viewp$, which respectively hold the $(2f\,{+}\,1)$st highest and the $(f\,{+}\,1)$st highest views in $\lastViews$ (lines~\ref{line:update-view}-\ref{line:update-viewp}).
+To reduce the space complexity, in our algorithm a process only remembers the highest view received from each process, kept in an array $\lastViews$ (line~\ref{line:update-maxviews}).
+Variables $\view$ and $\viewp$ respectively hold the $(2f\,{+}\,1)$st highest and the $(f\,{+}\,1)$st highest views in $\lastViews$ (lines~\ref{line:update-view}-\ref{line:update-viewp}).
 These variables never decrease and always satisfy $\view \le \viewp$.

-The process enters the view stored in the $\view$ variable when this variable increases (lines~\ref{line:enter-condition}-\ref{line:trigger-newview}).
-A process thus enters a view $v$ only if it receives $2f+1$ $\WISH$es for views $\ge v$, and a process may be forced to switch views even if it did not call $\padvance$; the latter helps lagging processes to catch up.
+The process enters the view stored in $\view$ when this variable increases (line~\ref{line:trigger-newview}).
+A process thus enters $v$ only if it receives $2f+1$ $\WISH$es for views $\ge v$, and a process may be forced to switch views even if it did not call $\padvance$; the latter helps lagging processes to catch up.
 The variable $\viewp$ increases when the process receives $f+1$ $\WISH$es for views $\ge\viewp$, and thus some correct process wishes to enter a new view $\ge\viewp$.
-In this case the process echoes $\viewp$ (line~\ref{line:send5}), to help processes switch views and satisfy Bounded Entry and Progress.
+In this case we echo $\viewp$ (line~\ref{line:send5}), to help other processes switch views and satisfy Bounded Entry and Progress.